Can you believe that it’s that time of year… again…

 If one or more of these indications are true for you, get personalized information on the benefits of a trust, and to help you to decide if it's worth the extra cost.
 Just call 610-933-8069 to get a consultation on a trust update to your planning.

-Want to know more about how trusts created in your estate plan, through a trust or will, can protect your children and grandchildren from divorce and lawsuits?
+Already sure that you want to know more about how trusts created in your estate plan, through a trust or will, can protect your children and grandchildren from divorce and lawsuits?
+Call 610-933-8069 for a consultation.

 Want to know more about Elder Law Trusts and how they can protect your assets from the high cost of long term and/or nursing home care?
 Click Here.

-Also, if you’re considering a significant move or change of lifestyle in 2023, we have great news.
+Also, if you’re considering a significant move or change of lifestyle in the near future, we have great news...

 This change of life review includes a review of all your estate planning documents (such as wills, trusts, powers-of-attorney, living wills and other health care documents) as well as review of any housing or related contracts (that can contain many surprises).

 We have published a Trustee Manual of over 170 pages of advice, checklists, and step by step actions for trustees.
-Get one for your heirs.
+Get one for your heirs to help your trustees.

 VIP discounts are available if you're a client, and if you call 610-933-8069.
 We will not charge you until the manual ships to you or the person you're giving it to.
 The regular price of $297 is discounted to $197 for existing clients, extra copies are only $137 each.